-Most non-emergency procedures, to be funded by health insurance, have been cancelled in both private and public hospitals.
+Most non-emergency procedures, to be funded by health insurance, were cancelled in both private and public hospitals.

-This has meant there is a lot less cover being provided to health insurance members.
-Maternity care and psychiatric care are still being covered by health insurers but most other procedures have been dramatically reduced.
+This meant therewas a lot less cover being provided to health insurance members.
+Maternity care and psychiatric care were still being covered by health insurers but most other procedures were been dramatically reduced.

 Rebates of Health Insurance Premiums

 VHI are going to waive an average of 50% of the premiums paid by customers .
 The exact waiver amount will vary depending on your plan(s), and will range between 45% – 60%.
 VHI will be writing to every customer to inform them exactly what will happen .

 The waiver is proposed for three months, effective from mid May 2020, however, if there is an extension or curtailment to the partnership agreement between the HSE and the Private Hospital Association (PHA), this waiver will be adjusted.